annabarnes1138/web-archiver-action/README.md

   - `scripts/handle_website.sh` handles website URLs
   - `scripts/handle_subreddit.sh` handles subreddit artifacts by archiving only the wiki page
   - `scripts/handle_artifact.sh` acts as a dispatcher to call the appropriate script
+- Generates a `README.md` documenting each archived item, including:
+  - A static description (if provided)
+  - An optional per-artifact description (if provided in the JSON input)
+  - The date each artifact was last archived
-- Generates a `README.md` documenting each archived item, including a static description (if provided), the run schedule, and links to download a ZIP of the repository and view the published GitHub Pages site
+  - The run schedule and links to download a ZIP of the repository and view the published GitHub Pages site
 - Creates an `index.html` linking to the archived artifacts
 - Commits the changes to the repository
 - Deploys the content (including a dedicated `static` folder) to GitHub Pages